instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 ## Case Study 1: Metaphor Systems

 Take [Metaphor Systems](https://metaphor.systems), which turns natural language queries into their custom search-optimized query.
-If you take a look web ui you'll notice that they have an auto-prompt option, which uses function calls to furthur optimize your query using an language model, and turn it into a fully specified metaphor systems query.
+If you take a look web UI you'll notice that they have an auto-prompt option, which uses function calls to furthur optimize your query using a language model, and turns it into a fully specified metaphor systems query.

 <figure markdown>
 ![Metaphor Systems](img/meta.png)
 <figcaption>Metaphor Systems UI</figcaption>
 </figure>

 If we peek under the hood, we can see that the query is actually a complex object, with a date range, and a list of domains to search in.
-Its actually more complex than this but this is a good start.
+It's actually more complex than this but this is a good start.
 We can model this structured output in Pydantic using the instructor library

 ```python
 class DateRange(BaseModel):